Eating Out

 Chicago's unassuming nightlife scene comes as a refreshing change to some other big US cities.
 Most locals prefer to stay close to what they know and hang out at their local watering hole.
 However, Chicago still has its fair share of trendy bars, clubs, and cocktail lounges.

 Popular areas for nightclubs, bars, and music venues include Lincoln Park, Wicker Park, and Lakeview, where revellers can find music clubs devoted to just about every genre, from R&B and jazz to alternative rock and indie.
-The city's waterfront nightlife is popular with residents and tourists alike, while the piano bar at The Drake Hotel is a local favourite.
+The city's waterfront nightlife is popular with residents and tourists alike.

 Wells Street in the Old Town offers some great restaurants and bars as well as the popular Zanies Comedy Club.
 Chicago's gay scene is concentrated on a stretch of North Halsted Street in Lakeview, where men's bars dominate the strip.